 Is a foreign spouse eligible to receive Social Security Survivor benefits?

 A foreign spouse must meet one of the above requirements to claim social security survivor benefits.
-If a foreign spouse doesn’t meet a five-year test, then this spouse can move back to the USA as a widower to comply with the requirements.
+If a foreign spouse doesn’t meet a five-year test, then this spouse can move back to the USA as a widower to comply with the 5-year requirement and to become eligible to receive social security survivor benefits .
 Additionally, a foreign spouse can start claiming survivor benefits at the age of 60.
 However, it is more beneficial to wait until the full retirement age to maximize the amount of social security survivor benefits.

 It is essential to check the website of Social Security Administration for the latest list of Totalization Agreements and other updates for Americans living abroad.